pygame/pygame/docs/reST/ref/scrap.rst

 .. function:: get

    | :sl:`Gets the data for the specified type from the clipboard.`
-   | :sg:`get(type) -> bytes or str or None`
+   | :sg:`get(type) -> bytes | None`

    Retrieves the data for the specified type from the clipboard.
-In python 3 the data is returned as a byte string and might need further processing (such as decoding to Unicode).
+The data is returned as a byte string and might need further processing (such as decoding to Unicode).

    :param string type: data type to retrieve from the clipboard

-   :returns: data (byte string in python 3 or str in python 2) for the given
+   :returns: data (bytes object) for the given type identifier or ``None`` if
-      type identifier or ``None`` if no data for the given type is available
+      no data for the given type is available
-   :rtype: bytes or str or None
+   :rtype: bytes | None

    ::